Skip to main content

 • Activity timeline table for backup: displays specific details of backups spread across multiple backup locations and namespaces in tabular format.
 Lists individual backup activities with the following details:

-• Details: an expandable arrow to give more information on the backup such as status, activity information, backup schedule, number of namespaces, resources, and volumes backed up in this backup.
-You can click View All to view the namespaces, resources and volumes associated with the backup.
+• Details: an expandable arrow to give more information on the backup such as status, activity information, backup schedules, upcoming schedules, rentention period information, number of namespaces, resources, and volumes backed up in this backup.
 Besides, it gives options to delete, view Json, duplicate, edit and restore the backup.

 • BACKUP NAME: the unique identifier for the backup

-• LOCATIONS: where the backup is stored
+• LOCATION: where the backup is stored

 • Clock icon and/or lock icon: a small clock icon after timestamp indicates that the backup is a scheduled backup.
 A lock icon indicates that backup is an object lock enabled backup.

-• Vertical ellipsis: provides options to restore the backup, view json details, show backup details, edit the backup to apply labels, duplicate the backup and to completely delete the backup
+• Vertical ellipsis: provides options to restore the backup, view json details, show backup details, edit the backup to apply labels, duplicate the backup and to completely delete the backup.

 • Activity timeline table for restore: displays specific details of and restores spread across multiple backup locations and namespaces in tabular format.
 Lists individual backup/restore activities with the following details:

-• BACKUP NAME: name of the backup utilized to create the restore
+• OWNER: log-in name of the user who initiated the restore

-• Vertical ellipsis: provides options to view json details, show restore details, duplicate the restore, and to completely remove the restore
+• Vertical ellipsis: provides options to view json details, show restore details, duplicate the restore, and to completely remove the restore.

 note